TRON-Bioinformatics/vafator/README.md

 coordinates and sequence from the VCF file are taken into account.
 Any read supporting a similar but not identical indel is not counted.

-Also, multiallelic mutations are not supported for indels.
+**NOTE**: multiallelic mutations are not supported for indels, the indel in the multiallelic position will be annotated with null values.

 ## Support for MNVs